melissamcewen/build-a-bot-workshop/bot-design.md

 Belle Bot - a bot based the character from Beauty & The Beast

-**What things would you your character to tell people talking to them?**
+**What things would you have your character to tell people talking to them?**

 * I yearn for adventure
 * I love to read